 Gokhale practiced acupuncture and taught posture, dance, and yoga in her Palo Alto wellness center for over twenty years.
-Esther's Gokhale Method continues to grow as qualified Gokhale Method teachers now teach her method worldwide.
+The Gokhale Method continues to grow as qualified Gokhale Method teachers now teach the method worldwide.

 Gokhale's book, 8 Steps to a Pain-Free Back, has sold over 100,000 copies and has been translated into eight languages.
 In 2010, Gokhale hosted the nationally televised program Back Pain: The Primal Posture Solution (available on DVD).

 Gokhale has taught at corporations such as Google, IDEO, Varian Medical Systems, and Facebook Inc. She has also presented at conferences including TEDx(Stanford), Ancestral Health Symposium, Weston Price Foundation Conference, and PrimalCon.
 She continues to speak with physician groups including Stanford, PAMF, UCSF and has consulted for the trainers of the SF 49ers and several Stanford sports teams.

 In May 2013, The New York Times featured Esther in an article giving her the title, “The Posture Guru of Silicon Valley”.